KendiStar/calculator.py/README.md

-This repository contains a simple Python calculator program for the week one assignment.
+This repository contains a simple Python calculator program.

-Description
+DESCRIPTION;
 The pythonassign.py file implements a basic calculator that allows the user to perform the following operations:

 Add